 - New Zealand Sauvignon Blanc: Marlborough, the largest wine region in New Zealand, is known for its Sauvignon Blanc.
 The sparkling version is crisp and light, with notes of citrus and stone fruit.
 It’s fermented via the Charmat method, the steel tank system used to make Proseccos, resulting in a bright, fruity aroma without too much yeast or funk.

 - Sparkling Shiraz: This easy-drinking, ruby-colored sparkler features bright raspberry and cherry flavors alongside subtle hints of pepper and spice.
 The Champagne method gives these bottles their bubbles, and grapes come from McLaren Vale and Langhorne Creek, two of Australia’s top Shiraz-growing regions.

 - Sparkling Malbec: Inspired by Shiraz, this special-edition Sonoma sparkler combines the traditional Champagne method and grapes from a revered harvest.
 Dry and bubbly, it has strong plum and blackberry notes with undertones of toffee and leather.

 - Pétillant Naturel’s, or pét-nats, are made by bottling and capping still-fermenting wine and allowing it to complete fermentation in the bottle—resulting in peak effervescence.
-Made from Syrah grapes this beautiful, pale-pink sparkling wine is ideal for starting the night: It’s bright, fruity and pairs perfectly with cheese and hors d’oeuvres.
+Made from Syrah grapes, this beautiful, pale-pink sparkling wine is ideal for starting the night: It’s bright, and fruity and pairs perfectly with cheese and hors d’oeuvres.

 - Sekt: Germany has a rich sparkling wine tradition, as evidenced by this sekt made from Mosel River Valley Riesling grapes.
 Delicate bubbles and notes of melon and peach make this affordable bottle a real crowd-pleaser.